gvajda/OpenDyslexicChromeExtension/README.md

 4. **Verify Installation**
    - You should see the extension in your extensions list
    - Visit any webpage and click the extension icon to toggle the font

+**Note:** This extension only requires `activeTab` permission, meaning it only accesses pages when you click the extension icon.
+No broad host permissions are needed.

 ### For Production